 Based on the November 2010, "Internal Management Directive Sanitary Sewer Overflows (SSOs)" document from the Oregon Department of Environmental Quality (DEQ) and Oregon Administrative Rules Chapter 340-Division 041(OAR 340-041-0009), all SSOs are prohibited.
-However, DEQ may withhold enforcement action for those SSOs that occur from larger storm events; e.g. a winter storm that corresponds to a 1 in 5-year, 24-hour duration.
+However, DEQ may withhold enforcement action for those SSOs that occur from larger storm events; e.g. a winter storm that corresponds to a 1 in 5-year, 24-hour duration storm and a summer storm that corresponds to a 1 in 10-year, 24-hour duration.
 The City has elected to apply the 1 in 10-year, 24-hour duration storm to the system analysis to reduce the risk of SSOs occurring as a result of high flows.
 The City's Public Works Construction Standards list the 5-year and 10-year 24-hour storm depths as 3.1 and 3.45-inches respectively, as referenced in the "NOAA Atlas 2, Precipitation-Frequency Atlas of the Western United States -Oregon "NOAA, 1973]".